xenserver/docker-xs-dev-dash/README.md

 Makefile rule will ask if you want to generate a dummy one but this will be subject to rate-limiting.

+## JIRA Authentication
+JIRA is used to get the information for some of the cells in the dashboard, and a password must be provided in order for these cells to work correctly.
+The password for the JIRA account should be stored in the `scripts/.jira-pw` file.

 ## Development
 The python scripts all supprt a `--dry-run` (or `-n`) option so that you can try them out.
 If you are developing outside the container you will want to